 The site was acquired by Andy & Tracey Bell (pictured left) in 2015 and has undergone a multi-million pound renovation.
 In partnership with friend and business partner Mark Birchall, we have created a beautiful restaurant with luxury rooms, whilst the converted barn will follow later in 2017 as a contemporary casual dining experience.

-Mark was born in Chorley, Lancashire and trained at Runshaw College.
-He was most recently Executive Chef of 2 Michelin Star L’Enclume in Cumbria and won the Roux Scholarship, the premier competition for chefs in the UK in 2011.
+Mark was born in Chorley, Lancashire and trained at Runshaw College. he won the Roux Scholarship, the premier competition for chefs in the UK in 2011.
 He also worked at El Celler de Can Roca, Girona, a 3 Michelin Star Restaurant owned by the Roca Brothers, twice voted the world’s best restaurant.
+He was previously Executive Chef of 2 Michelin Star L’Enclume in Cumbria.

 The Local Area

 Moor Hall is a close distance to Town Green and Aughton Park railway stations, we are a 25 minute drive from Liverpool and 50 minutes from Manchester.